-D. C. Engelbart, 24 Jan 71 Interim Position-Paper INFOSYS 5706 lh

-1g3

-Following are a number of personal hypotheses that represent my current "position" relative to the study of the INFOSYS Panel:

-TIMELY SOLUTION REQUIRES SIMPLE PLAN, BUT BOLD AND MASSIVE

-It really does seem to me that there is a basic consideration evident here, in the Library Problem:

-Can we learn enough about the library business to make significant statements on the business economics of such areas as indexing, cataloguing, circulation. etc.?

-There is a very complex interlocking among the economic, political, traditional, attitudinal etc. factors of the Problem.

-Any significantly effective solution (The Solution) is obviously going to have to make large and pervasive changes, which will cause many, quite traumatic adjustments among individuals and institutions,

-To make these many changes an adjustments within a complicated Solution-framework would multiply horribly the difficulty of implementing the Solution.

-I therefore feel that The Solution has to have a framework that is simple and direct in its essential details.
-The complex changes and adjustments should follow from the many sectors and groups adapting relatively autonomously to unambiguous, simple, straightforward directives and guiding actions -- as contrasted with a plan that involves a lot of centralized (or inter-faction) planning, coordinating, monitoring and enforcing.

-The "Bold and Massive" aspects would be necessary, I feel, from both a psychological and a technical considerations.

-Psychological, because there needs to be something very clear and compelling in the air about the changes to come to get all parties who really have to participate in the changes and adjustments to get about the long and detailed process of doing their part.
+Can we learn enough about the library business to make significant statements on the businss economics of such areas as indexing, cataloguing, circulation, etc.?
+1g3 Following are a number of personal hypotheses that represent my current "position" relative to the study of the INFOSYS Panel: lh TIMELY SOLUTION REQUIRES SIMPLE PLAN, BUT BOLD AND MASSIVE 2 It really does seem to me that there is a basic consideration evident here, in the Library Problem: 2a There is a very complex interlocking among the economic, political, traditional, attitudinal etc. factors of the Problem.
+2a1 Any significantly effective solution (The Solution) is obviously going to have to make large and pervasive changes, which will cause many, quite traumatic adjustments among individuals and institutions, 222 To make these many changes an adjustments within a complicated Solution-framework would multiply horribly the difficulty of implementing the Solution.
+283 I therefore feel that The Solution has to have a framework that is simple and direct in its essential details.
+The complex changes and adjustments should follow from the many sectors and groups adapting relatively autonomously to unambiguous, simple, straightforward directives and guiding actions as contrasted with a plan that involves a lot of centralized (or inter-faction) planning, coordinating, monitoring and enforcing.
+2a4 The "Bold and Massive" aspects would be necessary, I feel, from both a psychological and a technical considerations.
+5.0 Psychological, because there needs to be something very to get all parties who really have to participate in the changes and adjustments to get about the long and detailed organizational structure, roles, equipment, services, etc.

-Technical, in that the objective details of developing new organizational structure, roles, equipment, services, etc.
+Technical, in that the objective details of developing new